781flyingdutchman/background_downloader/README.md

 No setup is required for Android.

+## Known issue with Firebase plugin `onBackgroundMessage handler`

+In some cases, the Firebase plugin may interfere with other plugins, including this one.
+If your download does not complete, and/or if you don't receive status or progress updates, please check this [issue](https://github.com/firebase/flutterfire/issues/9689) to see if it affects you, and use this [fix](https://github.com/firebase/flutterfire/issues/9689#issuecomment-1304491789) as a work-around.

 ## Limitations

 * On Android, once started, a background download must complete within 8 minutes